Event Handling

-webman/event provides an elegant event mechanism that allows you to execute some business logic without modifying the code, achieving decoupling between business modules.
-For example, when a new user is successfully registered, you can simply publish a custom event like user.register, and each module can receive the event and execute the corresponding business logic.
+webman/event provides a sophisticated event mechanism that allows executing some business logic without code intrusion, achieving decoupling between business modules.
+A typical scenario is when a new user registers successfully; by simply publishing a custom event like user.register, each module can receive this event and execute the corresponding business logic.

 Installation